MaxTeiger/ece-hadoop/CALENDAR.md

 ### Pratical Work

-Build a short Java Project with the fast column family store as a backend using HBase API.
+Build a short Java project with the fast column family store as a backend using HBase API.

-## 8. Lambda architecture with Spark
+## 7. Spark

 ### Lecture

 Present Spark: In-memory compute for Data Science

 Apache Spark brings fast, in-memory data processing to Hadoop for ETL, Machine Learning and Data Science.

 ### Pratical Work

-TODO
+Use the Spark Shell to experiment a functional (and object-oriented) language: Scala

-## 9. Kafka
+## 8. Kafka

 ### Lecture